 - developing a range of computing skills, including website development and graphics packages along with desktop publishing for producing publicity materials.

-There is no average salary for self-employed designers as income will differ for each commission.
-Many will supplement their income with other work, including teaching or training, freelance writing for trade publications, or other design work.
+There is no average salary for self-employed designers as earnings will differ for each commission.
+Many supplement their income with other work, including teaching or training, freelance writing for trade publications, or other design work.

 Income figures are intended as a guide only.

 There are no set hours for self-employed designers.
 Evening and weekend work may be necessary to finish a commission on time.
-Glass blowers who work for larger manufacturers may be required to work shifts.
-Trainees or 'gatherers' may be expected to start early in the morning, but finish early afternoon.
+If you work for a larger manufacturer, you may be required to work shifts.
+Trainees, or 'gatherers', may be expected to start early in the morning, but finish early afternoon.

 What to expect